cboettig/ews-review/manuscript-w-refs.md

 Schooler et al. (2011) found that lakes with the invasive plant *Salvaniai molesta* and herbivorous weevils alternated between low- and high-*Salvnia* states driven by external disturbances from regular flooding events.
-Ditlevsen and Johnsen (2010) examined 25 abruptclimate changes that occurred during the last glacial period (Dansgaard‐Oeschger events) and found no evidence for CSD in high-resolution climate data from ice cores, and concluded that the events were driven by endogenous climate stochasticity.
+Ditlevsen and Johnsen (2010) examined 25 abrupt climate changes that occurred during the last glacial period (Dansgaard‐Oeschger events) and found no evidence for CSD in high-resolution climate data from ice cores, and concluded that the events were driven by endogenous climate stochasticity.